-This Compilation Report, contracted to Brendle Group provides a synopsis of the responses received to the Draft Rule and Guidelines Questionnaire.
+This Compilation Report, contracted to Brendle Group, provides a synopsis of the responses received to the Draft Rule and Guidelines Questionnaire.
 The questionnaire included draft rule/guideline language for review, followed by a question about level of support (i.e., support with no edits, support with edits, do no support).
 An open-ended comment box provided the opportunity for those who responded "support with edits" or "do not support" to elaborate on their response.
 The final question included an opportunity for participants to upload documents such as letters and informational resources.
+Several documents were also emailed directly to the NMISC for consideration.

-The results summarized in charts and figures throughout this report reflect the information received through the questionnaire.
+The results presented in this report are organized by rule section and guideline.
+The data summarized in charts and figures reflect questionnaire respondents' level of support for the discussion draft language.
 The overall number of responses was not statistically meaningful, and the input received includes a blend of individual and institutional responses.
 The range of the input is indicative of the spectrum of perspectives on water security planning but does not necessarily reflect the distribution of those perspectives.
-This report also includes the responses to the open-ended questions, and categorizes them as "specific" (i.e., comments that provide direct suggestions for revisions), "general" (i.e., comments that do not provide direct suggestions for revisions), or "other" (i.e., comments that do not relate to the rule section or guideline in question).
-The responses in this document are as provided by questionnaire respondents and have not been edited, including for spelling or grammar.
-The categorization is designed to facilitate review and consideration of the comments by NMISC
+The report also includes responses to the open-ended questions together with comments provided in documents uploaded to the questionnaire or emailed directly to the NMISC, where the input provided was specific to a Rule section or Guideline.
+These open-ended comments are categorized as "specific" (i.e., comments that provide direct suggestions for revisions), "general" (i.e., comments that do not provide direct suggestions for revisions), or "other" (i.e., comments that do not relate to the rule section or guideline in question).
+The categorization is designed to facilitate review and consideration of the comments by NMISC.